 The seminary considers for admission men and women who wish to prepare for Christian ministries and are properly recommended by their churches.
 These individuals must be able to demonstrate participation and/or leadership in church activities for at least one year prior to application.
 Applicants should note the specific requirements of the degree program for which they apply.

-If English is not the applicant's first language, he or she must submit an official Test of English as a Foreign Language (TOEFL) score of 80 (iBT) or 550 (paper-based).
+If English is not the applicant's first language, he or she must submit an official Test of English as a Foreign Language (TOEFL) score of 80 (iBT) or 550 (paper-based) for masters level studies.
 The TOEFL score is required, regardless of the medium or amount of previous instruction in English.
 An exemption may be granted if the applicant has completed an acceptable degree from an accredited institution where the instruction was in English.

 In cases where an applicant has been recently divorced or legally separated, the applicant must wait one full year from when the divorce or separation is legally finalized before applying for admission to Golden Gate Seminary.
 Unless previously enrolled in Contextualized Leadership Development (CLD) while in prison, an applicant who has been incarcerated must wait a minimum of one year from the date of official release before applying for admission.

-A student entering the Seminary for the first time is required to furnish the Enrollment Services Office with the following items prior to admission:
+A student applying for a master's degree or diploma is required to furnish the Enrollment Services Office with the following items prior to admission:

 - Application for Admission form and appropriate fee.

 - Official bachelor's degree transcripts from a regionally accredited school or its equivalent.
 Official transcripts from additional colleges, graduate schools, and seminaries attended are required as well.
 A transcript of a bachelor's degree from an educational institution outside the United States will need to be evaluated by a professional evaluation agency to determine if it is equivalent to a regionally accredited U.S. bachelor's degree.
 The applicant will need to send the transcript to a professional evaluation agency such as the International Education Research Foundation, Inc. A copy of the evaluation results should be sent directly to the applicant and the Enrollment Services Office.